//----------------------------//

 discussion :

 Indexed Saw provides a saw wave where each saw is indexed and the index value is returned in output 2.
 Saw wave is an useful primitive to repeat symetrical shapes.
 Period sets the space between each repeats.
+When the index is further passed into random tiles it can be used to modify each saw instance separately or simply the index can give a particular color when passed into a color generating tile like

-Example in Voyager Examples/DF Modeling/Geometry/CubeStar isaw.vy
+Example in Voyager Examples/DF Modelling/Geometry/CubeStar isaw.vy

 12 Integer Modulo